-- The security software products were generally effective at handling general threats from cyber criminals...
+• The security software products were generally effective at handling general threats from cyber criminals...

-Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-But only one was completely effective. - .. and targeted attacks were prevented in most cases.
+Most products were very capable of handling public emailand web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+All but two were completely effective.

+- ... but targeted attacks caused problems for every product.